jaiherro/Cryptcoin/README.md

 # Cryptcoin
 A very stable project written in Python 3 on collecting and displaying cryptocurrency prices with a dynamic GUI and price notification options.
+This was created for the Year 12 Software Design and Development final project task.

 ## Features
 - Modular design